ppetrovtv/pine_script_docs/source/Declaring_Functions.rst

 function's body.
 One can say that the local scope has been embedded the the global one.

-In Pine, nested functions are not allowed, i.e. one can’t declare function inside another function.
+In Pine, nested functions are not allowed, i.e. one can't declare function inside another function.
 All user functions are declared in the global scope.
 Local scopes do not intersect between one another.

-Functions with ‘self ref’ Variables in the Body
+Functions with 'self ref' Variables in the Body
 -----------------------------------------------

 The body of a multi-line function is a sequence of expressions and/or